 What's the course about?

 This course has been withdrawn from Hertford Regional College and North Herts College, but is still available at Oaklands College and at Barnet & Southgate College.

 The Extended Degree is suitable for UK/EU students.
 Non-EU students are advised to apply to the Hertfordshire International College instead.

-The Extended Engineering and Technology Degree is designed as a preparatory year to enable you to acquire the necessary knowledge and skills you need to progress to the first year of a variety of our Engineering Degrees.
+The Initial Year for Extended Degrees in Engineering is designed as a preparatory year to enable you to acquire the necessary knowledge and skills you need to progress to the first year of a variety of our undergraduate engineering courses.